Skip to main content

 Antenatal classes

-Antenatal classes provide expecting parents with information about pregnancy, labour, giving birth and early parenthood.
-You are not required to go to antenatal classes but they are recommended, and you are entitled to take time off work so you can go.
+Antenatal classes offer expecting parents information about pregnancy, labour, giving birth and early parenthood.
+You are not required to go to antenatal classes, but they are recommended, and you are entitled to take time off work to go.

 Different types of classes

-Research suggests that women who have attended antenatal classes cope far more comfortably with the labour and birth process than those who haven’t.
+Research suggests that women who go to antenatal classes cope better with the labour and birth process than those who haven’t.

 • minority ethnic groups, particularly if English is not your first language